bitovi/academy/src/angular/18-item-total-pipe/item-total-pipe.md

 @codepen
 @highlight 14-22, 27, 29, 39, 50, 52, only

-## P1: How to Verify Your Solution is Correct
+## P1: How to verify your solution is correct

 ✏️ Update the following spec files to include and provide the new Pipe: